CDTRSFE/dogit/README.md

 - `value` command script.

-the command can include follow two parameters which will be replaced by real data
+the command can include follow parameters which will be replaced by real data

 - `__TAG__`  tagName `xjzmy-test-v1.0.0`
 - `__VERSION__`  version number `1.0.0`,